Chemotherapy & Hair Loss – It is a Big Deal!

 It isn’t just hair, but then again it is.

-Note: If you are facing chemotherapy and/or potential hair loss, check out my ebook called, Getting Past the Fear: A guide to help you mentally prepare for chemotherapy.
+Note: If you are facing chemotherapy and/or potential hair loss, check out my book called, Getting Past the Fear: A guide to help you mentally prepare for chemotherapy.
 In my book, I address this fear of hair loss and offer practical advice on how to deal with it.

 Has anyone every said to you, it’s only hair, and if so, did you find those words to be helpful?